1920 (film)

-1920 is a 2008 Indian period drama supernatural horror film written and directed by Vikram Bhatt.
-Filmed in Hindi, the plot revolves around the events surrounding a married couple living in a haunted house in the year 1920.
-The film stars debutant actors Rajneesh Duggal and Adah Sharma as the married couple, along with Indraneil Sengupta in a special role.
-Loosely inspired by the 1973 horror film The Exorcist, it is the first installment of the 1920 film series, which was a commercial success.
+1920 is a 2008 Indian Hindi-language supernatural horror film written and directed by Vikram Bhatt.
+Set in the year 1920, the film stars debutant actors Rajneesh Duggal and Adah Sharma as a married couple who move into a haunted manor where the wife gets possessed by an evil spirit.
+Loosely inspired by the 1973 American horror film The Exorcist, it is the first installment of the 1920 film series, which was a commercial success.
 The film was also dubbed into Telugu and Tamil, under the title 1920 Gayathri.
+American entertainment publication Collider has considered it one of the greatest Indian horror films of all time.
 A sequel, 1920: The Evil Returns, was released in 2012 to mixed reviews and commercial success.